conveyancing Sunshine Coast

 Choose SJP Law for your Sunshine Coast property conveyancing.
 We help residential property purchasers and sellers, from pre-contract signing to settlement.

 Our senior conveyancing paralegal, Renae Jeckeln, has been with us for more than 20 years and brings invaluable experience to her role.
+You can count on Renae’s experience for our conveyancing service that is second to none.
 We follow the Queensland Conveyancing Protocol standards to deliver a quality service, ensuring your interests are protected at all times.

 We invite our clients to contact us prior to signing a contract.
 This gives us the opportunity to review the proposed terms and conditions and advise on any alterations that might be necessary to ensure that your transaction runs smoothly from start to finish.